How Dangerous is Riding a Motorcycle: Don’t Regret Later!

 3. Collisions with obstacles: Motorcycles account for a significant percentage of all fatalities caused by collisions with objects, including trees and poles.
 It is because motorcycles often travel at high speeds and are less able to avoid obstacles than cars or trucks.

-4. Riding too fast for conditions: Most motorcycle crashes occur when riders go faster than the speed limit or ride without proper equipment, such as a helmet and DOT-approved eye protection.
+4. Riding too fast for conditions: Most motorcycle crashes occur when riders go more quickly than the speed limit or ride without proper equipment, such as a helmet and DOT-approved eye protection.

 5. Poor riding skills: A lack of experience or poor riding skills can lead to several accidents, including motorcycle crashes.